lampysprites/shurushki/Readme.md

 Generates a gradient ramp from selected colors using the equation for overlapping light.

 *Note: at the moment of writing, there's no option to put it into "Sort and Gradients" menu.
 It works differently from the rest of the UI, and seems to inaccesibble to plugins🤷*

+## Shortcuts

+Shortcuts have to be assigned in the shortcuts menu (`Edit > Keyboard Shortcuts` or `Shift + Ctrl + Alt + K`).

+### Common %shape% Brush; Common %change% Size; Common %change% Opacity

+Change the brush parameters.
+Some of this functionality is already available as ase commands, but unlike those, these shortcuts apply to every tool at once.
+It's an opinionated change, but the author personally *never, not even once,* remebered which settings the tool has, resulting in unnerving surprizes.
+To make things worse, ase does share the color among the tools, while the brush shape and size are independent.

+## Certain Fill; Certain Replace Color

+Switches to the Fill tool with contiguous switch on or off.
+Also opinionated, but from artistic point of view, these two techniques produce vastly different results.
+It's more convenient to make them separate, forgetting the word "contiguous".
+Look how they got different names for what they do, not how they work.

+## Certain Select Color; Certain Select Cluster

+Switches to the Magic Wand tool with contiguous switch on or off.
+Same exact reasoning applies as for fill/replace color.